-Life Might Exist On The New Planet Discovered Around Barnard’s Star - D-brief
+Conditions for Life Might Exist On The New Planet Discovered Around Barnard’s Star - D-brief

-Life Might Exist On The New Planet Discovered Around Barnard’s Star
+Conditions for Life Might Exist On The New Planet Discovered Around Barnard’s Star

 Late last year, astronomers announced that they’d found a super-Earth around Barnard’s star – one of the closest suns to our own.
 The discovery of a planet just six light-years away was enough to excite astronomers and the public alike.
 However, the researchers who found the planet said that they suspected the icy world couldn’t support life.